 Pros of CPU/GPU Crypto Mining

-- Specialised hardware is not required always for mining.
+- Specialized hardware is not required always for mining.
 Crypto coins can be mined over a mobile device too.

 - Too much technical knowledge not required